-A very direct and user friendly career exploration tool where you can search for careers using a key word, a scroll down menu of industries, or by indicating what you like to do (aka taking the O-NET Interest Profiler).
+A career exploration tool where you can search for careers using a key word, a scroll down menu of industries, or by indicating what you like to do and see matching occupations that fit your interests.

 A web portal designed to help Massachusetts students (grades 6-12) manage their educational and career pathways.
 It provides students with one central planning site where they can organize their academic information, get free test-prep tutorials, research schools, track applications, apply for financial aid, and more.